Geraldine Santiago Realtor® and Published Author

 Sometimes highest and best use results from assembling two or more parcels of adjacent land together under one ownership.
 If the combined parcels have a greater unit value than they did separately, plottage value is created--also known as land assembly.

 Remember, as Mark Twain said, "Buy land as they are not making more of it."
-There is a limited supply or inventory in British Columbia.
-41% of land in British Columbia belongs to provincial land and 48% is crown land, leaving only an 11% to the private sector.
-Canadians love their parks, their rivers and lakes, and especially their forests.
+He must have been referring to builders!
+Land is limited in supply and in British Columbia--41% of land belongs to provincial land, 48% is crown land, leaving only an 11% to the private sector.
+Canadians love their parks, their rivers and lakes, and especially their forests and will not develop or rezone there.
 The 11% of home owners are where developers look when they purchase land to develop.
 Land assembly with private owners is the key in addressing sustainabiity and affordability.

 According to BC Statistics Canada, by 2035 there will be an increase of 765,000 people in the lower mainland which means a growth rate of 1.3 % per year.
-But what about the topography of British Columbia and metro Vancouver?
+Where will residents live and find housing options?
+In addition, the topography of British Columbia and metro Vancouver is not always condusive to build large skyscrapers.
 The phyiscal constraints of Vancouver, with the mountains in the North and ocean make it impossible to build.
 According to Economist Albert Saiz of MIT, the tighter the physical constrains such as bodies of water and land gradients correlates with higher real estate prices--Vancouver is an example.

 So how do we address our affordability challenges with our geographical and topographical constraints?
 The city of Vancouver, in trying to address population growth has many communities rezoned for redevelopment to address densificastion.
 Land assemblies often occur along major transportation corridors.
-(Granville street, Oak Street, Cambie corridor and now, adjacent arteries stemming from public transportation routes.)
+(Granville street, Oak Street, Cambie corridor and now, secondary arterial roads stemming from main roads and public transportation routes.)

 With all land assemblies, consideration needs to be given to the following items: